sachinsenal0x64/fixarr-old/README.md

 <br>

-#### IF YOU WANT TO MAKE OWN STANDALONE APP (AKA .EXE / .BIN) USE NUITKA TO COMPILE SOURCE CODE INTO C
+#### IF YOU WANT TO MAKE OWN STANDALONE APP (AKA .EXE or .BIN) USE NUITKA TO COMPILE SOURCE CODE INTO C
 <br>

 ```compile